Massahgenesis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 . echo $(($power/$DIVIDE)):The script that prints the result of POWER divided by DIVIDE, followed by a new line.
 . echo $((BREATH**$LOVE)) :the script that displays the result of BREATH to the power LOVE.
 . $((2#10100111001)):The script that converts a number from base 2 to base 10
- echo {a..z}{a..z} | grep -v oo :The script that prints all possible combinations of two letters, except oo.
+ echo {a..z}{a..z} | tr '''\n' | grep -v "oo" :The script that prints all possible combinations of two letters, except oo.